 Instructions

-- In a saucepan, bring 1 cup of chicken broth to a boil.
-If using frozen veggies, add now and bring back to boil.
-Add 1 ⅓ cup Minute Rice, remove from heat and cover for 5 minutes.
+- In a saucepan, bring the chicken broth to a boil.
+If using frozen veggies, add now and get back to boil.
+Add the Minute Rice™, remove from heat, and cover for 5 minutes.

-- Chop a small onion while heating 1 tablespoon butter over medium-high heat in a large nonstick pan.
-Add the egg and break it up to scramble it and add the onion right away also.
-Cook until the egg is done and onion clearing.
-About 3 minutes.
+- Chop a small onion while heating 1 tablespoon of butter over medium-high heat in a large nonstick pan.
+Add the egg, break it up to scramble it, and add the onion.
+Cook until the egg is done and the onion is clearing—about 3 minutes.

-- Add the rice to the egg/onion along with 3 tablespoon soy sauce.
+- Add the rice to the egg/onion along with soy sauce.

-- Add extra optional ingredients at this point.
-"Fry” for 3-4 minutes over medium-high heat.
+- Add any optional ingredients and "Fry" for 3-4 minutes over medium-high heat.
+The optional additions need to be fully cooked and added hot.

 Your Own Private Notes